 The Hypostyle Hall

-As is the case with many of Seti I’s creations, this project was later fully completed by Ramesses II.
+As is the case with many of Seti I’s creations, this hall was later fully completed by Ramesses II.

 The spacious hall stretches out to 103 x 53 meters and contains 134 massive columns.
 The columns represent papyrus thickets which sprang from the primeval swamp (i.e. physical creation).

 While the room is largely open to the sky now, it was originally dark and shadowy, just as one would imagine a primeval swamp to be.
-The original atmosphere can still be experienced somewhat in certain sections of the hall.
+The original atmosphere can still be experienced somewhat in certain sections.

 The inner walls are entirely decorated with intricate relief carvings, many of which depict royal ceremonies that took place here.
 Originally, only a few would’ve been visible at any given time depending on where the sun was shining.